 Porpoise Bay – In less than 45 minutes, the Langdale Ferry takes you from the Lower Mainland to the Sunshine Coast.
 Just north of Sechelt is this very popular and good-sized campground.
 Amenities: a clean air policy is in effect, so there are three communal campfires (meet your site neighbours!), showers and flush toilets, a kids playground in the day-use area, sandy beaches, tidal zones and an isthmus for exploring.

-Rathtrevor Beach Provincial Park – In two words: Camping Utopia.
-As far as the best campgrounds in British Columbia go, Rathtrevor has it all.
-A huge sandy beach, a rocky beach, a large intertidal zone, (crab races!), gorgeous sunsets, large & private camp-sites, showers & flush toilets, nature rangers & interpretive programs in summer, a kids playground, biking & running trails, kite-flying, bird-watching, and close to Parksville & related town amenities like playgrounds, grocery, liquor and ice-cream stores.
+Rathtrevor Beach Provincial Park – This lovely campground offers great amenities and fun for families.
+There’s a huge sandy beach, a rocky beach, a large intertidal zone, (crab races!), gorgeous sunsets, large & private camp-sites, showers & flush toilets, nature rangers & interpretive programs in summer, a kids playground, biking & running trails, kite-flying, bird-watching, and close to Parksville & related town amenities like playgrounds, grocery, liquor and ice-cream stores.

 Miracle Beach Provincial Park – Up-island, between Courtney and Campbell River.
 Family-friendly large campground on spacious & sandy Miracle Beach.
 Flush toilets, but only one hot shower facility.
 Activity options include; walking and biking trails, a kids adventure playground, calm ocean swimming, and an amphitheater and interpretive centre.